domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 The last modification we are going to make to our hamburger menu is to add animation to it.
 Currently, when we open and close it, the change is instant.
 Let's improve this so that it opens and closes smoothly.

 We are going to use fixed height values in order to add this animation.
-In our navbar stylesheet, lets add the highlighted code:
+In our navbar stylesheet, let's add the highlighted code:

 <div class = "codeTitle">navbar.module.css</div>